Egypt - Formalities

 In ports of entry, clearance must be done with Customs, Health and Immigration, and a "Sailing Permit" obtained from the Port Authority.

-The simplest and cheapest place to clear is is the marina at Port Ghalib.
+The simplest and cheapest place to clear into Egypt, is the marina at Port Ghalib.
 At all other ports, an agent will be required.
 They have good clearance advice on their website, see http://www.portghalib.com/marina/rules-and-formalities.